Alejogb1/job-board/blog-data/purchase-machine-learning-algorithm-model.md

 id: "purchase-machine-learning-algorithm-model"
 ---

-Okay so you're asking about purchasing a pre-trained machine learning model huh Been there done that countless times Let me tell you it's not as straightforward as downloading an app from the store It's more like navigating a maze designed by someone who really enjoyed writing obfuscated code
+Okay so you're asking about purchasing a pre-trained machine learning model right Been there done that countless times Let me tell you it's not as straightforward as downloading an app from the store It's more like navigating a maze designed by someone who really enjoyed writing obfuscated code

 First off let's talk about why you'd even consider buying a model instead of training your own It usually boils down to three things either you're short on time don't have the computational power to train a complex model or you lack a massive dataset necessary for good performance or all of the above